 Top End $$$

 Probably the most famous Casino Hotel in Vegas.
 Its Iconic fountains are one of the most enduring images of Vegas nights.
 While the incredible shows are free to all, there is something pretty special about staying in one of Las Vegas’s iconic hotels.
 The Hotel offers Italian Classical Elegance and this is the theme throughout the Hotel.
-The Bellagio is a must see when in Vegas but to stay here really make you feel very special.
+The Bellagio is a must-see when in Vegas but staying here really makes you feel very special.

-Staying at either the Wynn or the Encore, it doesn’t really matter which is an incredible experience.
+Staying at either the Wynn or the Encore, it doesn’t really matter which, is an incredible experience.
 You really are experiencing one of the best hotel offerings in the world.
-While Prices are STEEP.
-They are not unthinkably expensive, with prices often as low as $299.
+While Prices are STEEP, they are not unthinkably expensive, with prices often as low as $299.
 And when you consider what you are getting for that it’s phenomenal Value

 Mid Range <$200

 Overall probably our favorite Vegas Hotel.
 It’s enough Luxury for us without being too expensive.
-While once in a lifetime trips can more than justify the splurge on the top end.
-Hotels like Caesars are perfect for return trip / regular trips.
-The Palace is a very opulent hotel that caters in manufactured luxury.
-That is everything looks very grand and opulent like what would befit an emperors Palace.
-But really its all a bit fake, but it looks great from a distance, very Disney like!
+While once-in-a-lifetime trips can more than justify the splurge on the top end, hotels like Caesars are perfect for return trips / regular trips.
+The Palace is a very opulent hotel that caters to manufactured luxury.
+That is everything looks very grand and opulent like what would befit an emperor’s Palace.
+But really it’s all a bit fake, but it looks great from a distance, very Disney-like!

 We love the Mirage for its Polynesian theming.
 Really we just love all things Hawaii and this is as close as you can get, without visiting the islands.
-The incredible Volcano Is a must see but not really a reason to stay.
+The incredible Volcano Is a must-see but not really a reason to stay.
 However, the clever blend of Polynesian and modern luxury is every reason to stay.
-Along with a very tropical themed pool complex and loads of shows, clubs, and restaurants on site.
+Along with a very tropical-themed pool complex and loads of shows, clubs, and restaurants on-site.
 We often think the Mirage is very underrated, well not underrated but overlooked.
-It every bit as good as its rivals, and has added Hawaii Magic!
+It is every bit as good as its rivals, and has added Hawaii Magic!

 Budget (strip) <$100

-This makes the list as it’s our favourite Casino.
+This makes the list as it’s our favorite Casino.
 The one we actually do some gambling in!
 Why?
 Min Bets are low and the drinks flow freely.
-But we are not reviewing the Casino but the hotel.
-And while it’s not the best on the strip its also not the most expensive!
+But we are not reviewing the Casino, but the hotel.
+And while it’s not the best on the strip it’s also not the most expensive!
 And the location simply couldn’t be better.
 Right across the Strip from Caesars, you can sit in your hotel room thinking of all the money you’ve saved, Before blowing all that money in a slot machine!

 While it may lack a small amount of the luxury of the higher echelon hotels it’s still a very well-appointed establishment.
-The rooms are all modern and tastefully decorated, and for the price you pay It’s out of this world compared to other US Cities!
+The rooms are all modern and tastefully decorated, and for the price, you pay It’s out of this world compared to other US Cities!
 We really do have a soft spot for this legendary Hotel and quite happily stay here when on a budget trip!

-A bit like the mirage this probably make the list as we just love anything New York based.
+A bit like the Mirage this probably makes the list as we just love anything New York-based.
 While we admit the hotel is a VERY poor substitute for the real thing it’s still a very fun place to stay and commands a great position on the Strip.
-Rooms can be had for really bargain prices and its really a far more upmarket experience than its pricing suggests.
+Rooms can be had for really bargain prices and it’s really a far more upmarket experience than its pricing suggests.